The Pitt-Johnstown financial aid process, month-by-month

-Watch for your Financial Aid Offer Letter, which is usually sent at this time to students whose records are complete.
-Financial Aid Offer Letters are sent continually as FAFSA information is received and as students supply supplemental information, if requested.
+Watch for your Financial Aid Offer email, which is usually sent at this time to students whose records are complete.
+Financial Aid Offers are sent continually as FAFSA information is received and as students supply supplemental information, if requested.

-Pennsylvania residents who missed the FAFSA priority filing deadline of April 1, must complete the FAFSA by May 1 to meet the filing deadline for the PHEAA State Grant.
+Pennsylvania residents who missed the FAFSA priority filing deadline of April 1, must complete the FAFSA by May 1 to meet the filing deadline for the PA State Grant.

 PHEAA begins notifying Pennsylvania filers of their state grant eligibility in mid-May.

 Attend Orientation in June or July and bring your financial aid questions with you.

-First-time borrowers through the Direct Stafford Loan must complete a Master Promissory Note (MPN) and Entrance Counseling.
-The MPN remains valid for up to 10 years, provided you remain continuously enrolled during that time period.
+First-time borrowers through the Direct Loan Progam must complete a Master Promissory Note (MPN) and Entrance Counseling.
+The MPN remains valid for up to 10 years, provided you remain continuously enrolled during that time.

-Should you need additional funding, apply for Federal Direct Parent Loan for Undergraduate Students (PLUS) or Alternative Loans.
+Should you need additional funding, apply for a Federal Direct Parent Loan for Undergraduate Students (PLUS) or Alternative Loans.
 To apply for the Federal Direct PLUS, the parent of a dependent student must complete the application online.

 Tips from the pros: